How to Protect Your Loved Ones from Nursing Home Abuse and Neglect

 Tampa attorney Armando Edmiston explains what to do and how to file a claim

 Nobody imagines their loved one will be a victim of nursing home abuse and neglect.
-Unfortunately, abuse and neglect often occur in nursing homes.
-Worst of all, you might not even be able to visit your loved one in a nursing home, due to COVID-19 restrictions in place at many nursing homes.
-This has left many families wondering what they can do to protect their loved ones from elder abuse.
+Unfortunately, abuse and neglect occur too often, and the consequences can be severe, including falls, bedsores, and sepsis.
+This has left many families wondering what they can do to protect their loved ones from elder abuse and nursing home neglect.

 Our trusted Tampa nursing home abuse attorneys at Armando Personal Injury Law can help your family every step of the way.
-We understand how the legal system works in Florida.
-We’re familiar with the state and federal laws governing nursing home neglect and abuse.
-We can fight the justice your family deserves if you’re faced with nursing home abuse or neglect.
+We understand how the legal system works in Florida, and we’re familiar with the state and federal laws governing nursing home neglect and abuse.

 One of the most effective strategies for preventing elderly abuse is making regular in-person visits, but that’s not always a possibility.
 Sometimes, such as during the Coronavirus COVID-19 pandemic, families are not permitted to visit nursing homes, assisted living facilities and other long-term care facilities.